 There are some amazing diets that have been used for migraines and headaches including the oligoantigenic diet.
 But ketosis is an easier way to go about supporting our brain so that it can repair and stop triggering headaches.
 In this article, I will be discussing 3 amazing reasons to go into ketosis with the ketogenic diet for migraines.

-What are the ketogenic diet, ketosis
+What are the ketogenic diet, ketosis and ketones?

 The ketogenic diet is a diet that makes the body enter into ketosis where it begins relying on ketones(fat) for energy more than sugar/glucose.